zeh/key-action-binder/README.md

 		} else if (binder.action("move-right").activated) {
 			// (...code for moving right...)
 		}
+	}

 Actions can be "consumed" so they only work once when pressed:

+	function myGameLoop() {
-		// Check whether an action should be performed if (playerIsOnGround && binder.action("jump").activated) {
+		if (playerIsOnGround && binder.action("jump").activated) {
 			// (...code for performing jump...)

-			// Consume the action, so the player has to press jump again to perform another jump binder.action("jump").consume();
+			// Consume the action, so the player has to press jump again to perform another jump (rather than keep it pressed) binder.action("jump").consume();
 		}
 	}